pablillocea/tempest-riders/content/Bag of Holding/Ring(s).md

 ![[ouroboros-ring.png]]

 ## Description
-So far the party has encountered two rings featuring two intertwined snakes.
+A ring featuring two intertwined snakes.
+So far the party has encountered two identical rings.
 ## First Ring
 The first ring came from Captain [[Gale Whiskerwind|Gale]].
 She got it from her grandmother and always wore it without giving it much thought.
 Until the [[Tempest Riders]] stole the ancient [[Astrolabe]] and discovered the slot in the back.
 ## Second Ring